ash-xyz/webpage/content/index.md

 Hey - I'm Ash and I'm passionate about solving problems and building things.

-In that spirit, I want to create software that feels light and intuitive, and that brings joy to the people who use it(however small).
+In that spirit, I want to create software that feels light and intuitive, and that brings joy to the people who use it(however little).

 In the past, I was
 * a Student at [UCD](https://www.ucd.ie),